tanshen/fast-rcnn/README.md

 **Error message** `Check failed: ShapeEquals(proto) shape mismatch(reshape not set)`

-First, the answer in stackoverflow saying that it's may caused by forgetting to change the number of classes in `test.prototxt` (same as `train.protxt`) to fit your dataset.
+First, one of the [answer](http://stackoverflow.com/a/31251378/4447620) in stackoverflow saying that it's may caused by forgetting to change the number of classes in `test.prototxt` (same as `train.protxt`) to fit your dataset.
 If you've changed it but still encounterd the error, follow my renaming approach (rename layers `bbox_pred` and `cls_score`) descripted in this article to re-train your model.

 ## Reference
 1. [Train Fast-RCNN on Another Dataset](https://github.com/zeyuanxy/fast-rcnn/tree/master/help/train)